Causal Discovery in the Presence of Missing Data: Proposed method: Missing-value PC

 \section{Proposed method: Missing-value PC}

 In this section, we present our proposed approach, Missing-Value PC (MVPC), for causal discovery in the presence of missing data based on PC.
-We introduce the general MVPC framework in Section \ref{sec:mvpc_overview}, and present our correction methods for removing extraneous edges in Section \ref{sec:corr}.
+We introduce the general MVPC framework in Section \ref{sec:mvpc_overview}, the detection of the direct causes of missingness in Section \ref{sec:detection}, and our correction methods for removing extraneous edges in Section \ref{sec:corr}.